ryankish/DoEmbeddingsConverge/README.md

-# DoEmbeddingsConverge
+# wte-init-semantic-similarity
-Identical models with different embedding initializations
+Comparing similarity of learned embeddings from transformers with different embedding initializations.

 ## To run
 Run the experiments